Kiran Kumar Reddy: Political career

 Reddy was elected to Andhra Pradesh Legislative Assembly in 1989 after his father's death.
 He served as member of the Public Undertakings Committee and Assurance Committee.
 He was elected to the state assembly from Native Vayalpadu (Valmikipuram) in 1989, 1999 and 2004.
 He lost in 1994 when Congress was routed in Chittoor district.
 He won from Pileru in 2009 after Valmikipuram got merged into Pileru constituency under delimitation.
 A known YSR loyalist, he was the Congress government chief whip for five years from 2004, before he was made the speaker.
 On 10 March 2014 he announced the formation of Jai Samaikyandhra Party with Chundru Srihari Rao as its Founder-President.

-He has re-joined the Congress party in July 2018 in the presence of AICC Chief Rahul Gandhi.
+He re-joined the Congress party in July 2018 in the presence of Congress president Rahul Gandhi.
+In April 2023, he joined Bharatiya Janata Party.

 As Speaker

 Reddy was unanimously elected as Speaker of the 13th Andhra Pradesh Assembly in June 2009.
 His name for the speaker's post was proposed by erstwhile chief minister YS Rajasekhara Reddy, AIMIM floor leader Akbaruddin Owaisi, Agriculture minister N. Raghuveera Reddy and two other independents.